jsspencer/testcode/docs/userconfig.rst

             replaced with the number of processors the test is run on.

     Default: 'tc.program tc.args tc.input > tc.output 2> tc.error' in serial
-    and 'launch_command tc.program tc.args tc.input > tc.output 2> tc.error' in
+    and 'launch_parallel tc.program tc.args tc.input > tc.output 2> tc.error' in
-    parallel, where launch_command is specified above.
+    parallel, where launch_parallel is specified above.
 The parallel version is only used if the number of processors to run a test on is greater than zero. skip_args [string]